-Harvey's is like a gay museum.
+This place is like a gay museum.
 It's named after the slain gay leader Harvey Milk, and features gay memorabilia on the walls.
-It's a nice place to feel the spirit of the Castro district, in an easy-going ambience where drinks are served by a friendly staff.
-It's also a great place for brunch, and serves light meals (burgers, wraps, salads, and sandwiches) throughout the day.
+It's the perfect destination to feel the spirit of the Castro district, in an easy-going ambience where drinks are served by a friendly staff.
+It's also a great place for brunch, and it serves light meals (burgers, wraps, salads, and sandwiches) throughout the day.

 A younger crowd fills this bar, especially during happy hour.
-It's located in the heart of the Castro and one of the most popular gay hangouts in the city.
+It's located in the heart of the Castro, and for over two decades has remained one of the most popular gay hangouts in the city.

 Twin Peaks Tavern

-Close to four decades old, this remains one of the Castro's most famous hangouts, catering to an older crowd.
+Four decades old, this is still one of the Castro's most famous bars, catering to an older crowd.
 It claims to be the first gay bar in America, and can get quite crowded due to its relatively small size.
-It serves good cocktails and has a nice classic interior decoration.
+It serves good cocktails and has a nice classic interior.